hiccup0628/hiccup0628/README.md

 - Bitcoin - Open source P2P money
-- Ethereum is the community-run technology powering the cryptocurrency ETH and thousands of dApps
+- Ethereum is the community-run technology powering the cryptocurrency ETH and thousands of DApps
 - Monero is the leading cryptocurrency focused on private and censorship-resistant transactions

 - 📫 How to reach me :